atlassian/data-center-helm-charts/docs/PREREQUISITES.md

    * An [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/) is not installed by default when you install the Helm charts, but the charts do provide a template for an ingress resource.
 In order for the Ingress resource to work, the cluster must have an ingress controller running, such as [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/deploy/).

-   * The Ingress resource provided as part of the Helm charts is geared toward the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) and can be configured via the `ingress` stanza in the appropriate `values.yaml`.
+   * The Ingress resource provided as part of the Helm charts is geared toward the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) (an alternative controller can of course be used) and can be configured via the `ingress` stanza in the appropriate `values.yaml`.

    * Please refer to [CONFIGURATION.md](CONFIGURATION.md) for more information about the Ingress Controller.